onzfonz/comp227/src/content/5/en/part5a.md

 ### Exercises 5.1-5.4

 We will now create a frontend for the watchlist backend we created in the previous section.
-You will be using a new repo for this part that you will be able to obtain by vising the URL below.
+You will be using a new repo for this part that you will be able to obtain by visiting the URL below.
 This new repo/application has a small amount of code to get you started.
 The application expects your backend to be running on port 3003.